jmieses/motion_design/README.txt

 object.
 Once the Quaternion object is obtained, it is used in the draw function to draw the transformed points.

-Last, the screw motion design did not work properly.
+Last, different motion designs works properly (homogenous transformation, unit dual quaternion algebra), except for the screw motion.
 Therefore its implementation is commented out, so the program can run properly.